mattermost/compass-icons/README.md

 #### **Determine the Character code**

--   Locate the hexadecimal character code of the icon you just downloaded in the materialdesignicons.com [cheat sheet](https://cdn.materialdesignicons.com/5.3.45/) (use chromes find in page)
+-   Locate the hexadecimal character code of the icon you just downloaded from https://pictogrammers.com/library/mdi/

 ## Adding Custom Icons